 Waiting periods.
-Without family violence there is a standard 60-day waiting period for a divorce.
+Without family violence, there is a standard 60-day waiting period for a divorce.

 Emergency relief.
 You may be able to get a temporary restraining order (TRO) and other emergency protections if family violence has happened.
-A judge can make orders to help keep you and/or your children safe, such as ordering your spouse to stay away from or not contact you or the children.
+A judge can make orders to help keep you and your children safe, such as ordering your spouse to stay away from or not contact you or the children.

-- who makes medical, education and other important decisions for the child, and
+- who makes medical, education, and other important decisions for the child, and

 - how much time each parent gets with the child (possession).

-In order to make custody decisions in a divorce with children, the judge must consider physical or sexual abuse by one party against:
+To make custody decisions in a divorce with children, the judge must consider physical or sexual abuse by one party against: